ethereum/ERCs/ERCS/erc-x.md

 Hence, many major smart account implementations perform defensive rehashing: the hash is rehashed on the smart account to incorporate its own address into the final hash to be verified.

-Existing approaches usually include a simple form of [EIP-712](./eip-712.md), or sometimes a non-standard `keccak256(abi.encode(hash, address(this), ...))`.
-This suffice to prevent replays but makes the contents of the signature opaque when requested through wallet clients.
+Existing approaches either include a simple form of [EIP-712](./eip-712.md), or a non-standard `keccak256(abi.encode(hash, address(this), ...))`.
+This suffice to prevent replays, but it makes the contents of the final hash opaque during the signature request.

-While it is theoretically possible to update all wallet clients to expose the contents in a defacto way, private companies developing both wallet clients and smart account implementations are incentivized to support their proprietary rehashing schemes.
-First, it requires less effort to implement on the smart account.
-Second, it allows them to build moats via ecosystem lock-in.
+Standardizing the defensive rehashing scheme will offer the following benefits:
+- Coordinate integration efforts across smart accounts.
+- Preventing ecosystem fragmentation in the rehashing schemes, thus improving developer and user experience.
+- Provide a well-tested and peer-reviewed reference implementation with minimal compromises.

 To promote account abstraction without ecosystem fragmentation, this proposal is crafted with the following objectives: